edpavanelli/commerce-purchase/purchase-management/README.md

 #Executing

 This project uses **Lombok**, so if you do not already have installed the Entities, DTOs and ObjectValues can present errors in where they are called.
 Install [Lombok](https://projectlombok.org/download) to stop seeing these errors.

+compile and generate jar:

+`./gradlew build`
+`./gradlew clean bootJar`

 This is a Spring Boot project with Gradle, so to startup the project, run `./gradlew bootRun` in the project root folder.